aarohmankad/highschool/computerScience/multiplayerCanvas/readme.txt

     (never close Git Bash! that will stop the server) and you should see:

   New player has connected: (player's unique id)

+22. Now clients can connect to the server, but we can't see the player yet.
+First off, add an id attribute to the Player class in js/Player.js

+  var
+    x = startX,
+    y = startY,
+    moveAmount = 5,
+    id;

+23. Now add in same getters and setters you used in the server player class.

+  /**
+   * @return {Integer} x coord of player
+   */
+  this.getX = function() {
+    return x;
+  }

+  /**
+   * @return {Integer} y coord of player
+   */
+  this.getY = function() {
+    return y;
+  }

+  /**
+   * set x coord of player
+   * @param newX {Integer} new x coord for player
+   */
+  this.setX = function(newX) {
+    x = newX;
+  }

+  /**
+   * set y coord of player
+   * @param newY {Integer} new y coord for player
+   */
+  this.setY = function(newY) {
+    y = newY;
+  }

+24. Now this would work for a single player game, but not for multiple people.
+Let's add in remote players in the game.js file.

+  ////////////////////
+  // Game Variables //
+  ////////////////////
+  // canvas {Object} our canvas to draw on
+  // context {Object} graphics that lets us draw
+  // keys {Keys} controls state of key presses at any time
+  // localPlayer {Player} our player object
+  // remotePlayers {Array} array of Player objects also in the game
+  // socket {Socket} socket object that handles connection between client and server var
+    canvas,
+    context,
+    keys,
+    localPlayer,
+    remotePlayers,
+    socket;

+25. In the init function, make sure that there are no remote players at the start of the game.

+  remotePlayers = [];

+26. Add the following to the onNewPlayer function, so any new player is pushed to our remote players array.

+  var newPlayer = new Player(data.x, data.y);
+  newPlayer.id = data.id;
+  remotePlayers.push(newPlayer);

+27. Nothing will happen if we run the server now because we haven't told the game to create a new player anytime someone connects.
+To do that, add this code to the onSocketConnected function

+  // Push our local player to the server socket.emit('new player', {
+    x: localPlayer.getX(),
+    y: localPlayer.getY(),
+  });

+28. Now new players are created on the server, but not drawn.
+To draw the players, add the following to the draw function

+  for (var i = 0; i < remotePlayers.length; i++) {
+    remotePlayers[i].draw(context);
+  };

+29. Now when we run the server (hint: hit Ctrl+C and `node server.js`) and open our index.html in the browser, we can see our square.
+Open the file multiple times and you'll see multiple squares.

+30. There is a bug in this code!
+See how there are multiple squares created when you refresh the browser?
+    Try to fix this on your own.
+The walkthrough for the answer is in answer.txt